inex/ixp-manager-docs-md/docs/dev/ci.md

 php artisan serve
 ```

-And then kick off the tests:
+And then kick off **all the tests** which includes PHPUnit and Laravel Dusk tests, run:

 ```sh
 phpunit